 In the ongoing debate over the EU’s Child Sexual Abuse Regulation, commonly known as Chat Control, a glaring double standard has emerged.
 According to the latest draft, politicians, police, and intelligence officers will be exempt from the proposed surveillance measures, while ordinary citizens’ communications will be subject to wiretapping.
 This discrepancy not only undermines the fundamental principle of equality before the law but also poses significant risks to security, democracy, and ethical governance.

 The EU Charter of Fundamental Rights enshrines the principle that “all persons are equal before the law.”
-However, exempting politicians and police from surveillance measures starkly contradicts this principle.
-When those in power are not held to the same standards as the public, it erodes trust in governmental and law enforcement institutions.
-This can have far-reaching consequences, undermining the very foundations of democracy.
+Exempting politicians and police from surveillance measures contradicts this directly.
+When those in power are not held to the same standards as the public, trust in governmental and law enforcement institutions erodes.

 Unchecked power is a recipe for abuse.
 Politicians and police wield significant authority, and exempting them from surveillance increases the risk of this power being misused.
 Historical precedents like the Watergate scandal highlight the dangers of a lack of oversight.
-By creating a surveillance-free zone for those in power, we open the door to potential corruption and misconduct.
+A surveillance-free zone for those in power opens the door to corruption and misconduct.

-Exempting certain groups from surveillance not only creates ethical concerns but also security vulnerabilities.
+Exempting certain groups from surveillance also creates security vulnerabilities.
 Criminals could exploit these exemptions by infiltrating or colluding with exempt individuals.
 Internal threats, such as infiltration within police forces, have historically posed significant risks.
-Allowing such exemptions increases the likelihood of sensitive information being leaked to criminal organisations.
+Exemptions increase the likelihood of sensitive information being leaked to criminal organisations.

-Politicians exempt from surveillance have more freedom to manipulate legislation in their favour without fear of their actions being monitored and exposed.
-This freedom can lead to increased corruption and lobbying activities, undermining the democratic process.
+Politicians exempt from surveillance have more freedom to manipulate legislation in their favour without fear of being monitored or exposed.
 If those in power are not subject to the same scrutiny as the public, it creates an environment ripe for exploitation.

 The inaccuracy of snooping algorithms is a significant concern.
 These algorithms often generate false positives, capturing irrelevant data such as family photos or consensual sexting, which police admit are of no use.
 The fact that officials seek exemption implies a recognition of these flaws.
 Moreover, it is impossible for providers and algorithms to guarantee that professional secrets will not be leaked.
 Sensitive information, such as medical or legal documents, could inadvertently be exposed, causing significant harm.